-The major body receiving stormwater run off in Kyle is the Plum Creek Watershed.
-A portion of the western and southern area of Kyle drains into the Blanco basin, but these areas are not yet developed.
-The Plum Creek Watershed is comprised of the Elliot Branch, Clear Fork, and other nameless tributaries which drain into the Plum Creek segment TX-1810_03 which is traditionally a seasonally wet creek, but with the presence of several municipal waste water treatment plants that discharge to the segment, has failed to dry seasonally as it did historically.
+The major body receiving stormwater runoff in Kyle is the Plum Creek Watershed.
+A portion of the western and southern area of Kyle drains into the Upper Blanco River, Segment 1813, and the Lower Blanco River, Segment 1809, of the Guadalupe River Basin.
+The Plum Creek Watershed is comprised of the Elliot Branch, Clear Fork, and other nameless tributaries which drain into the Plum Creek, Segment 1810, which is traditionally a seasonally wet creek, but with the presence of several municipal waste water treatment plants that discharge to the segment, has failed to dry seasonally as it did historically.

 The TCEQ 303(d) list identifies water bodies in Texas with known water quality impairments.
-The stream segment of the Plum Creek on the eastern limits of Kyle was included on the 2010 303(d) List for water quality impairment due to elevated concentrations of bacteria, specifically e.coli. however has been upgraded to category 4b in the 2012 TCEQ report due to the presence of a Watershed Protection Plan.
+The stream segment of the Plum Creek on the eastern limits of Kyle was included on the 2010 303(d) List for water quality impairment due to elevated concentrations of bacteria, specifically e.coli. however has been categorized as 4b in the 2012 TCEQ report due to the presence of a Watershed Protection Plan.
 The 303(d) list indicates that progress is being made on the water body's impairments through an alternative to a Total Maximum Daily Load order, namely a Watershed Protection Plan, which was adopted by the Plum Creek Stakeholders in 2008.
 Currently there is no TMDL order in place, and the segment has been reclassified from category 5 to category 4b which precludes compliance with Part II.D.4.(b)(1)-(3), however due to the Watershed Protection Plan, the Operator chose to address e.coli in the included BMPs.

 TABLE 1.
-Plum Creek segment TX-1810_03

-Designated Use Designated Use Group Status Aquatic Life Use Fish, Shellfish, And Wildlife Protection And Propagation Good Fish Consumption Use Aquatic Life Harvesting Not Assessed General Use Fish, Shellfish, And Wildlife Protection And Propagation Good Primary Recreation/Swimming Recreation Impaired
+Plum Creek segment TX-1810_03 Designated Use Designated Use Group Status Aquatic Life Use Fish, Shellfish, And Wildlife Protection And Propagation Good Fish Consumption Use Aquatic Life Harvesting Not Assessed General Use Fish, Shellfish, And Wildlife Protection And Propagation Good Primary Recreation/Swimming Recreation Impaired